rogeriobromfman/GettingAndCleaningDataProject/README.md

 Exporting the tidy dataset
 -

-Finally, the data is written out to a new csv file called dfEntries.csv (using write.table)
+Finally, the data is written out to a new txt file called dfEntries.txt (using write.table)

+In order to read teh data back into R, please use

+read.table(dfEntriesTidy, file="dfEntriesTidy.txt", sep=",", header=TRUE)

 > Written with [StackEdit](https://stackedit.io/).